GIR-pub/deepdotweb/_pages/jolly-rogers-security-guide-for-beginners/obtaining-sending-and-receiving-bitcoins-anonymously/index.md

 ---
-OBTAINING, SENDING AND RECEIVING BITCOINS ANONYMOUSLY
+title: "OBTAINING, SENDING AND RECEIVING BITCOINS ANONYMOUSLY"
 ---
-4092

 <p>This post was inspired by a user who posted the following on the Silk Road forums.</p>
 <div>